joncorv/filera/README.md

 ## 📦 Installation

 ### Pre-built Releases
 Download the latest beta release from the [Releases](https://github.com/joncorv/filera/releases) page.
+Please note that I am in the process of receiving official signing certificates from Apple and Microsoft.
+Once those are in place, you should not see warnings about installing an app from an unknown developer.

 ## 🤝 Contributing